Lakshminarayananc/agile-web-development-report/report.md

 #### Course in general

-General satisfaction with the course was asked with the question "How was the course?"
+General satisfaction with the course was asked with the question "How did you like the course?"
 The answers averaged 4.4 where grade 5 is "very good" and grade 1 "very bad".

 ![Feedback average 4.4 where 5 = very good and 1 = very bad](charts/overall2.png "Student feedback")